glued2pc/Tableau-Tutorial/README.md

 Download the Sample-Superstore Dataset.
 :sunglasses: You are all set to master Tableau:sunglasses:
 Contents:
- 1- Introduction
+   Introduction
- 2- Intallation and which Tableau product to be chosen?
+ 1- Intallation and which Tableau product to be chosen?
- 3- Connecting the Data
+ 2- Connecting the Data
+ 3- Tableau Viz Interface
+ 4- Discrete vs Continuous
+ 5- Aggregation in Tableau
 :clock1::clock1:Updates are here :point_down::point_down::point_down: